-Your money accounts might be able to help you with this.
-For example, SoFi Money® is a cash management account where users can easily access details about their spending from the SoFi app, which lets you see graphic representations of where your dollars fly off to each month.
+Online banking might be able to help you with this.
+Typically, banks offer apps where users can easily access details about their spending and balances.
+Your credit card bill or app can also often provide a graphic representation of where your dollars fly off to each month.

 Figuring Out What Is Most Important to You

-Once you have a snapshot of your overall financial situation, it can be worthwhile to spend some time reflecting on what is important for you and your money.
+Once you have a snapshot of your overall financial situation, it can be worthwhile to spend some time reflecting on your money goals: what is really important to you.

-While there are many things we know we ideally should be saving for, like a down payment on a house, or retirement, your financial goals might not be the same as your mom’s or your coworker’s.
+While there are many things we know we ideally should be saving for, like a down payment on a house or retirement fund, your financial goals might not be the same as your sibling’s or your coworker’s.

-Just like your parents always told you: you’re unique.
+Just like your parents always told you: You’re unique.
 And so are your money goals.
-For example, you might want to pay off student debt as fast as possible in order to free up more cash every month, or you might be working towards public service loan forgiveness and not be as focused on quickly paying off student loans.
-Perhaps your goal is to save up an emergency fund or take a vacation in six months.
+For example, you might want to pay off student debt as fast as possible in order to free up more cash every month.
+Then again, you might be working toward public service loan forgiveness and not be as focused on quickly paying off student loans.
+Perhaps your financial goal is to save up an emergency fund or take a vacation in six months.

 Saving an Emergency Fund

-Whether you’re easily covering your monthly expenses or grabbing change from the bottom of your bag to buy a coffee at the end of the month, many people are living paycheck to paycheck.
+Whether you’re easily covering your monthly expenses or grabbing change from the bottom of your bag to buy a coffee, many people are living paycheck to paycheck.
 But what if that paycheck disappeared or if you had a large, unexpected expense?
 Enter the emergency fund.

-Stashing away an emergency fund might help you comfortably weather a “company-wide restructuring” that eliminates your position or an unexpected illness that cuts into your freelance earnings.
+Recent history has taught us a lot about how emergencies can arise.
+Stashing away an emergency fund might help you comfortably weather a pandemic, a “company-wide restructuring” that eliminates your position, or an unexpected illness that cuts into your freelance earnings.

-Consider a long-term goal of setting aside about three to six months’ worth of expenses to help you weather any rough financial waters that may lie ahead.
+Most of us are not prepared for financial challenges.
+According to a recent survey, more than half of Americans couldn’t afford a $1,000 emergency.
+Consider a long-term financial goal of setting aside about three to six months’ worth of expenses to help you weather any rough financial waters that may lie ahead.

 Paying Down Credit Card Debt

-Most of us know we should be saving for retirement, but that can be easier said than done when there are so many competing places to put our money.
+Most of us know we should be saving for retirement, but that financial goal can be easier said than done when there are so many competing places to put our money.

 Establishing a Fun Budget